OSSPhilippines/freefolio/plain/README.md

 ## Features

-- FREE
+✅ Fast
-- Mobile Responsive
+✅ FREE
-- SEO Friendly
+✅ Mobile Responsive
-- Fast
+✅ SEO Friendly
-- 0 Dependencies
+✅ Compatible with any web server
-- Compatible with any web server
+✅ 0 Dependencies

 ## How to use